sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ### Legal

 1. IT Solutions use the ESDC Software Legal Terms Guidance (to be created - see [Coherent set of actions](#coherent-set-of-actions))
-2. IT Solutions and IT Products comply with the ESDC OSS Management Framework
+2. IT Solutions and IT Products comply with the ESDC Open Source Software Management Framework when applicable.

 ### Architecture